South Korea says a charter plane carrying South Korean workers will leave Atlanta at Thursday noon

 South Korean TV footage showed the charter plane, a Boeing 747-8i from Korean Air, taking off at Incheon International Airport, just west of Seoul, and it landed in Atlanta on Wednesday morning.

-South Korea's Foreign Ministry said the plane couldn't depart from the U.S. on Wednesday as South Korea earlier wished due to an unspecified reason involving the U.S. side.
+The Foreign Ministry said the plane was not able to depart from the U.S. the same day, as South Korea wished, due to an unspecified reason involving the U.S. side.

-During his visit to Washington on Wednesday, South Korean Foreign Minister Cho Hyun met U.S. Secretary of State Marco Rubio and told him that the South Korean public was left with “big pains and shocks” because the video of the workers' arrests was publicly disclosed, the ministry said in a statement.
+During a visit to Washington on Wednesday, South Korean Foreign Minister Cho Hyun met U.S. Secretary of State Marco Rubio and told him that his country's people were left with “big pains and shocks” because the video of the workers' arrests was publicly disclosed, his ministry said in a statement.

-Cho called for the U.S. administration to help the Korean workers leave as soon as possible — and without being handcuffed — and to make sure they don't face problems in future reentries to the U.S., the statement said.
+Cho called for the U.S. administration to help the workers leave as soon as possible — without being handcuffed — and to make sure they do not face problems in future reentry to the U.S., the statement said.

-The Korean workers were being held at an immigration detention center in Folkston in southeast Georgia.
-South Korean media reported they would be freed and driven 285 miles (460 kilometers) by bus to Atlanta to take the charter plane.
+The workers were being held at an immigration detention center in Folkston, in southeast Georgia.
+South Korean media reported that they would be freed and bused 285 miles (460 kilometers) to Atlanta to take the charter plane.
 Three empty buses were parked at the detention center.

-It was not immediately clear Wednesday afternoon when the flight carrying the workers would depart for South Korea.

-“As of now, it is canceled.
-We don’t have any further updates right now,” Atlanta airport spokesperson Jennifer Walters said in an email.

-South Korean officials said they've been negotiating with the U.S. to win “voluntary” departures of the workers, rather than deportations that could result in making them ineligible to return to the U.S. for up to 10 years.
+South Korean officials said they have been negotiating with the U.S. to win “voluntary” departures of the workers, rather than deportations that could result in making them ineligible to return to the U.S. for up to 10 years.

 The workplace raid by the U.S. Homeland Security agency was its largest yet as it pursues its mass deportation agenda.
 The Georgia battery plant, a joint venture between Hyundai and LG Energy Solution, is one of more than 20 major industrial sites that South Korean companies are currently building in the United States.

-Many South Koreans view the Georgia raid as a source of national disgrace and remain stunned over it.
-Only 10 days earlier, South Korean President Lee Jae Myung and U.S. President Donald Trump held their first summit in Washington on Aug.
+Many South Koreans view the raid as a source of national disgrace and remain stunned by it.
+Only 10 days earlier, President Lee Jae Myung and U.S. President Donald Trump held their first summit in Washington, on Aug.
 25. In late July, South Korea also promised hundreds of billions of dollars in U.S. investments to reach a tariff deal.

-Experts say South Korea won't likely take any major retaliatory steps against the U.S., but the Georgia raid could become a source of tensions between the allies as the Trump administration intensifies immigration raids.
+Experts say Seoul is not likely to take any major retaliatory steps against the U.S., but the raid could become a source of tensions between the allies.

 South Korea calls for improvement in US visa systems

-During his meeting with Rubio, Cho, the South Korean foreign minister, proposed the creation of a joint South Korea-U.S. working group to introduce a new visa category for South Korean workers, according to Cho's ministry.
+During his meeting with Rubio, Cho proposed the creation of a joint South Korea-U.S. working group to introduce a new visa category for South Korean workers, according to his ministry.

-On Tuesday, Cho met representatives of major Korean companies operating in the U.S. including Hyundai, LG and Samsung on Tuesday.
-Cho told them that South Korean officials are in active discussions with U.S. officials and lawmakers about possible legislation to create a separate visa quota for South Korean professionals operating in the U.S., according to Cho's ministry.
+Cho met the previous day with representatives of major Korean companies operating in the U.S. including Hyundai, LG and Samsung.
+Cho told them South Korean officials are in active discussions with U.S. officials and lawmakers about possible legislation to create a separate visa quota for South Korean professionals, according to the ministry.

-Trump said this week the workers “were here illegally,” and that the U.S. needs to work with other countries to have their experts train U.S. citizens to do specialized work such as battery and computer manufacturing.
+Trump said this week that the workers “were here illegally” and that the U.S. needs to work with other countries to have their experts train U.S. citizens to do specialized work such as battery and computer manufacturing.

-Atlanta immigration attorney Charles Kuck, who represents several of the detained South Korean nationals, told The Associated Press on Monday that no company in the U.S. makes the machines used in the Georgia battery plant.
+Atlanta immigration attorney Charles Kuck, who represents several of the detained South Koreans, told The Associated Press that no company in the U.S. makes the machines used in the Georgia battery plant.
 So they had to come from abroad to install or repair equipment on-site — work that would take about three to five years to train someone in the U.S. to do, he said.

-During a Cabinet Council meeting on Tuesday, Lee said he felt “big responsibility” over the raid and expressed hopes that the operations of South Korean businesses won’t be infringed upon unfairly again.
-He said his government will push to improve systems to prevent recurrences of similar incidents in close consultations with the U.S.
+During a Cabinet Council meeting on Tuesday, Lee said he felt “big responsibility” over the raid and expressed hopes that the operations of South Korean businesses will not be infringed upon unfairly again. ___

 Hyung-jin Kim and Kim Tong-hyung reported from Seoul, South Korea.
-Associated Press writer Kate Brumback contributed to this report from Atlanta.
+Associated Press writer Kate Brumback in Atlanta contributed.